-If students are working directly with chemicals, equip them with the gear they need to handle them safely.
+If students are working directly with chemicals, it’s safest to do it when they are in the classroom.
+Equip them with the gear they need to handle them safely.
 For an easy solution, check out Ward’s Safety Supply Kit, which includes a lab coat, gloves, and safety goggles.

 If you’re teaching in the classroom, post signs like these, which remind students of safety procedures and expectations throughout the lab.
 For remote learners, provide handouts with similar information along with each at-home lab assignment.

 Finally, make sure you have a plan and supplies for cleaning up chemicals if there is a spill.
 This Caustic Spill Clean Up Kit is a good option.

 Need safety supplies for blended or remote learning?

 Whether your students are learning at school or home, lab safety is still a top priority.
 From basics like goggles to custom at-home lab kits, Ward’s Science has all the supplies and resources you need in one place.
 So you can focus on what you do best: teaching science.